 Culinary Arts: Includes all aspects of food preparation, nutrition, and catering.
 Class is taught between The Light House and our Light House Bistro social enterprise.
 The program is taught in collaboration by Light House Director of Culinary Arts, Linda Vogler, Light House Bistro General Manager, Beth Rocca, and B.E.S.T.
 Training leads.

-Facilities Maintenance and Basic Craft Skills: Includes training in basic craft skills and safety to prepare students for work in facilities maintenance or in the construction trades.
+Building Trades: Includes training in basic craft skills and safety to prepare students for work in building maintenance or in the construction trades.
 This program is taught in collaboration between Light House, Anne Arundel Workforce Development, and Associated Builders and Contractors staff.

 What do B.E.S.T.
 Students Get?

-- 12 - 16 weeks of professional training, internship, and job shadowing experience in the trades or in a high volume restaurant.
+- 12 weeks of professional training and job shadowing experience in the trades or in a high volume restaurant.

-NCCER, Osha 10, CPR First Aid for Facilities
+NCCER, Osha 10, CPR First Aid for Building Trades

 - Case Management - Each student is assigned an employment advocate who will help students to better navigate life’s transitions, assist with job placement, and other services.